NVIDIA/TensorRT-LLM/docs/source/performance/perf-best-practices.md

 Enabling the fused multi-head attention, during the context phase, will trigger a kernel that performs the MHA/MQA/GQA block using a single kernel, for more details, see this [Document](https://nvidia.github.io/TensorRT-LLM/advanced/gpt-attention.html#context-phase).

-#### FP8 Context Fused Multi-Head Attention

-`--use_fp8_context_fmha` enables FP8 Context fused multi-head attention, which is recommended to be enabled when fp8 quantization is used to improve the performance.
-Note that only NVIDIA Hopper architecture is supported.

 ### Remove Input Padding